cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 `bosh status` should list the diego.yml as the Deployment Manifest.
 If it doesn't, please ask for assistance.

 ### Deployment
 Diego requires 3 releases.
-Use https://bosh.io/releases to upload the needed releases:
+Use https://bosh.io/releases to upload the needed releases.
+Hint: Not the incubator releases.

-- diego-release (not the incubator release)
+- diego-release
 - garden-runc-release
 - cflinuxfs2-rootfs-release